mrkkrp/mmt/README.md

 (symbol symbol)
 ```

-The `string-or-symbol` is used as the argument to `mmt-gensym` when
+The `string-or-symbol` is used (converted to string if necessary) as the
-constructing the unique symbol the named variable will be bound to.
+argument to `mmt-gensym` when constructing the unique symbol the named
+variable will be bound to.

 ----